One Pot Arroz Con Pollo: Sonoran Style

 Notes

-This recipe is an excerpt from Taste of Tucson: Sonoran Style Recipes Inspired by the Rich Culture of Southern Arizona, By Jackie Alpers - West Margin Press 2020.
+Is this recipe from your cookbook?
+Yes.
+This one pot arroz con pollo is excerpted from Taste of Tucson: Sonoran-Style Recipes Inspired by the Rich Culture of Southern Arizona, published by West Margin Press in 2020.

 Course chicken, dinner, Main Course